superlinear-ai/raglite/README.md

 # Example 'remote' config with a PostgreSQL database and an OpenAI LLM:
 my_config = RAGLiteConfig(
     db_url="postgresql://my_username:my_password@my_host:5432/my_database",
-    llm="gpt-4o-mini",  # Or any LLM supported by LiteLLM. embedder="text-embedding-3-large",  # Or any embedder supported by LiteLLM.
+    llm="gpt-4o-mini",  # Or any LLM supported by LiteLLM embedder="text-embedding-3-large",  # Or any embedder supported by LiteLLM )
-)

 # Example 'local' config with a SQLite database and a llama.cpp LLM:
 my_config = RAGLiteConfig(
     db_url="sqlite:///raglite.db",
     llm="llama-cpp-python/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF/*Q4_K_M.gguf@8192",
-    embedder="llama-cpp-python/lm-kit/bge-m3-gguf/*F16.gguf@1024",  # A context size of 1024 tokens is the sweet spot for bge-m3.
+    embedder="llama-cpp-python/lm-kit/bge-m3-gguf/*F16.gguf@1024",  # A context size of 1024 tokens is the sweet spot for bge-m3
 )
 ```